Visual Communication Design

 Program Facilities & Equipment

-The Graphic Design area has approximately 1800 sq. ft. of Junior and Senior studio and work-space, access to the department print lab and other facilities in Willard Hall.
+The Visual Communication Design area has approximately 1800 sq. ft. of Junior and Senior studio and work-space, access to the department print lab and other facilities in Willard Hall.